Champavati

-Champavati (Champawati) is an Assamese folk tale.
+Champavati (Assamese: চম্পাৱতী; Champawati, Campāvatī or Champabati) is an Assamese folk tale.
 It was first collected in the compilation of Assamese folklore titled Burhi Aair Sadhu, by poet Lakshminath Bezbaroa.
+According to Assamese scholars, the story is known in Assam and among Assamese people.

+The tale is related to the international cycle of the Animal as Bridegroom, wherein a heroine marries a husband in animal form who reveals he is man underneath.
+In this case, the heroine marries a husband in animal shape that becomes human, while another girl marries a real animal and dies.
+Variants of the narrative are located in India and Southeast Asia, with few registered in the Brazilian and Arab/Middle Eastern folktale catalogues.

 Summary

+According to Praphulladatta Goswami, there are at least three published versions of Champavati.
+In addition, the tale is considered to be an "enduring folk narrative" in Assam, being very popular among the Assamese people and known, for example, in different districts of Lower Assam and in North Lakhimpur.

+Bezbaroa's variant

 A man has two wives, one older (the man's favourite - Laagee) and one young (Aelaagee), and one daughter by each wife.
 The younger wife's daughter is named Champavati.
 One day, she goes to the rice fields and sings a song to shoo away the birds, but a voice answers her his desire to marry her.
 After she tells her mother about the event, Champavati's father agrees to marry her to whoever appears to them; so a snake comes to take the girl as his bride.

 The snake and Champavati spend the night together, and the next morning she appears to her family decorated with jewels and golden ornaments.
 Her father and her step-mother, jealous of the girl's good luck, arrange a marriage between his other daughter and a snake he captures in the jungle.
 When the snake is placed with the girl, she complains to her mother - who is listening behind the door - that parts of her body are tickling, which the mother takes to mean that her snake husband is decorating her with bridal garments and jewels.

 The next morning, they discover that the girl is dead.
 Their grief and rage are so great that they conspire to kill the Aelaagee (the younger wife) and Champavati, but the python devours both before they can do any harm to both women.
 The python then grabs his wife Champavati and her mother and takes them to a palace in the forest.
 They begin to live together.
 After her mother dies, Champavati is visited by a beggar woman who tells the girl her husband is a god underneath the snakeskin and urges her to burn the snakeskin, while he is away.
 Champavati heeds the beggar woman's words and does as she said, turning her husband into human definitively.